-Nithdrawals (full or p a rt iá al))
+Withdrawals (full or partial)

+in an an and an or

-2-10 class days ٠.
-80 percent
+2-10 class days

-11-15 class days
+11-15 class days • 60 percent

 16-20 class days

 Thereafter

 Refunds are based on the number of consecutive days from the first class day of the term until the official date of withdrawal or reduction in class load occurs.
 The official date is considered to be the date the student submits the withdrawal or change form to the Registrar.
 A refund to a financial aid recipient is applied first to the student's financial aid source(s) and the balance, if any, is remitted to the student.
 Financial aid recipients will, therefore, in all likelihood, not receive refunds.